Haide · free tool

 GEO Checklist

-37 checks for getting cited in ChatGPT, Claude, Perplexity, and Google AI Overviews.
-Four tiers, in order of leverage.
-Written so a non-SEO can hand individual items to the right person on the team.
+67 checks for getting cited in ChatGPT, Claude, Perplexity, and Google AI Overviews.
+Five tiers in order of leverage.
+Pick your industry to reweight every check by what actually moves the needle in your vertical — drawn from the OppAlerts study of 144 industries.
+Each check has a diagnostic step and a fix, so a non-SEO can hand items to the right person on the team without translation.
 Free, no email, progress saves in your browser.

 How AI reads your page